Acoustic analogies with general relativity, quantum fields, and thermodynamics

-The physical mechanism of acoustic monopole radiation can be both unsteady mass associated with the component $_{00}$ of the stress-energy tensor or time varying volume of a pulsating sphere.
-However, the latter one is determined by an unsteady Schwarzschild radius in eq.~(\ref{Schwarzschild_radius_mass}) and, indeed, mass injection in a compact source region comes down to the kinematic effect of displacement of a volume fraction of the fluid \cite{Hirschberg2018}.
-The only non-zero component $\bar{h}_{00}$ equals thus in both cases\footnote{This solution also follows from the Schwarzschild metric, which is the only spherically symmetric and asymptotically (for $r \rightarrow \infty$) flat solution of the Einstein field equations in vacuum.
-For linearized eq.~(\ref{Einstein_field_equations_linear_low_indices}), the solution in Lorenz gauge for large $r$ (in the far field) is $\bar{h}_{00} = kMG/(2\pi r c_0^2)$, $\bar{h}_{0j} = \bar{h}_{jk} = 0$.
-The acoustic perturbation of mass, $m = M - M^{\text{eff}}$, is associated with the volume integral of $t_{00} = (\rho - \rho^\text{eff}) c_0^2$ over the source region and must be scaled with the factor $-2(\omega L/c_0)^2/3$ with the same reasoning which lead to eq.~(\ref{amplitude_acoustic_waves}).
-The obtained metric perturbation $\bar{h}_{\alpha\beta}$ with the only non-zero component $\bar{h}_{00}$ which varies with time does not satisfy the Lorenz gauge condition or describe transverse waves, even at the leading order.
+With respect to the above, the single non-zero far-field component $\bar{h}_{00}$ equals\footnote{This solution also follows from the Schwarzschild metric, which is the only spherically symmetric and asymptotically (for $r \rightarrow \infty$) flat solution of the Einstein field equations in vacuum.
+Radius of the pulsating sphere represents an unsteady Schwarzschild radius from eq.~(\ref{Schwarzschild_radius_mass}).
+For linearized eq.~(\ref{Einstein_field_equations_linear_low_indices}) and large $r$ (in the far field), the solution in a Lorenz gauge reads~\cite{Misner2017} $\bar{h}_{00} = kMG/(2\pi r c_0^2)$, $\bar{h}_{0j} = \bar{h}_{jk} = 0$.
+The acoustic mass source, $m = M - M^{\text{eff}}$, is associated with the volume integral of $t_{00} = (\rho - \rho^\text{eff}) c_0^2$ over the source region and must be scaled with the factor $-2(\omega L/c_0)^2/3$, with the same reasoning which led to eq.~(\ref{amplitude_acoustic_waves}).
+This gives the contribution of $\bar h_{00}$ from eq.~(\ref{Einstein_field_equations_linear_low_indices_solution_outgoing_wave_acoustic_00}) in the near field ($e^{j\omega r/c_0} \approx 1$), where we expect the equivalence with Newtonian gravity.
+Otherwise, the obtained metric perturbation $\bar{h}_{\alpha\beta}$ (with the only non-zero and unsteady component $\bar{h}_{00}$) does not satisfy the Lorenz gauge condition or describe transverse waves, even at the leading order.
 It is purely acoustic.}